Fairfield-University-BA505/final-project-fa2019-team-baseball/.ipynb_checkpoints/README-checkpoint.md

-# BA 505 Final Projects
+# BA 505 Final Project - Team Baseball
 ## Fall 2019
-__This is the final project document.__
+__This is our final project document.__

 ## Overview
-Students work in 4-person teams to define and complete a moderately-sized analytical project in Python.
-Detailed instructions are provided regarding selecting and framing a suitable analysis.
-Grading criteria will reflect demonstrated achievement of the objectives and compliance with the requirements.
+As a group we constructed different types of analysis from the 2017 data sheet to find some sort of conclusion.
+We used several types of graphs to visually display our data to help us make an educated decision about our statistics.
+We split our original data set into two subsets so we would be able to compare Houston Astros batting stats to the batting performance of the league in order to give a more accurate representation of our findings.

 ## Objectives
-* Apply Python skills to a student-selected analytical project of moderate (but nontrivial) scope and complexity.
-* Demonstrate mastery of Python, Pandas, Matplolib, Jupyter, and GitHub.
-* Work in teams, with professional-quality tools and standards.
+Use data from 2017 for all pitches thrown and hit in Minute Maid Park to see a connection between sign stealing scandal and performance.
+We want to provide sufficient evidence that the Houston Astros have a higher success rate at bat because they are aware of the pitch that is being thrown.
+One of the main goals for this project was to show that as a group we have mastered the following skills, Python, Pandas, Matplotlib, Jupyter, and GitHub, and create a fully functioning project using all of these tools.

 ## Project Requirements
 * **All work must be your own.** It is your responsibility to demonstrate the unique contributions made by your work.
 You are also expected to thoroughly understand and be able to explain any work done by your teammates.